 Other collaboration-friendly projects:

-* Some of those same students are involved in establishing a Farmers Market every week or two on the quad!
+every week or two on the quad, starting this Spring!
 Business classes, art classes, sociologists, biologists, geographers, readers, writers, thinkers, political scientists, historians, philosophers: Let the market become one of your class’ key texts!
+(More details forthcoming)

-* Classroom technology: There’s a mild app craze afoot among instructors who want us all to teach each other what we know, and learn from each other how best to reach students and help them succeed.
+afoot among instructors who want us all to teach each other what we know, and learn from each other how best to reach students and help them succeed.
+(More details forthcoming)